First tips & ideas for fun water games with children

 Step-by-step instructions:

-1. Set up a small table or a similar surface in your garden.
-Stack the tin cans on it so that they stand in a pyramid.
+1. Set up a small table or similar surface in your garden.
+Stack the tin cans on it so they form a pyramid.

 2. Measure the distance to the throwing line with five big steps.
-If you play with a garden hose, the distance should be significantly greater; here you can go about ten steps.
+If you're playing with a garden hose, the distance should be much larger — you can go about ten steps.

-3. Now try to knock down as many cans at once as possible.
-Show your kids how they can aim the water jet more precisely with the garden hose and their thumb.
+3. Now try to knock down as many cans as possible at once.
+Show your kids how to adjust the water stream more precisely with the garden hose and their thumb.
 Each player has three shots per round.

-4. Whoever manages to knock over all the cans within three rounds wins.
-If no one succeeds, simply determine the winner based on the number of cans knocked over.
+4. Whoever manages to knock down all the cans within three rounds wins.
+If no one does, determine the winner by the number of cans knocked down.

 • water balloons or balloons